AmosNimos/Battle-Cry/README.md

 # Bettle-Cry
+> The name is not set in stone yet.

 Battle-Cry is a free open source tcg card game inspired by mtg, pokemon and yu-gi-oh. all the rules and art are open source. for free fun and game.
 I higly recommend you use open softwair for making art for this project, may i suggest gimp and inkscape.